Star Wars is a mashup of ideas from many sources. Among the many are the Bible and Christianity.

 So it seems it is only the Star Wars that Lucas wrote that has these Christian references.
 This makes me more convinced that the connections were put there by George Lucas.

 After the Fourth World Kirby's next project was Demon, where he created Etrigan the Demon.
 This is a clear reference to religion.
 So references to religion and frequently Christianity were key elements of much of Kirby's work in the early 70s.
 This is important because Kirby's work was one the key sources for Star Wars.
 This is particularly true of Kirby's Fourth World saga.
-So it maybe that Lucus was inspired to weve Christian themes into his movies by Kirby.
+So it maybe that Lucas was inspired to weave Christian themes into his movies by Kirby.

 In the Star Wars and Indiana Jones series Lucas panders to Christians, something that Hollywood seems reluctant to do.
 Hollywood claims they worship the almighty dollar, but they seem to draw the line when it comes to Christian dollars.
 For some reason, Christian dollars are not green.
 Hollywood leaves that Christian money just sitting on the table.
 Sometimes a guy like Lucas picks it up.